 We may use and disclose medical information:

-to send you appointment emails or otherwise remind you of your appointments.
+to send you appointment emails, text messages or otherwise remind you of your appointments.

 to provide information about health-related benefits and services that may be of interest to you.

 with public health authorities who prevent or control disease, injury or disability, or notify a person who may be at risk of contraction or spreading a disease or condition, as required by law.

 with people subject to jurisdiction of the Food and Drug Administration to track or report adverse events associated with product defects or problems.

 with an agency providing health oversight authorized by law, including audits, civil, administrative, or criminal investigations or proceedings, inspections, licensure or disciplinary actions or other authorized activities.

 with law enforcement officials under certain circumstances, including reporting certain types of wounds, suspected victims of crimes, or death and crimes in emergencies, or providing limited information about identification and location.